×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Stuttgart, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a single room in a shared apartment to a family-sized house.
 Next, you should research the different neighborhoods in Stuttgart to find one that suits your lifestyle and needs.
 Some popular areas include Stuttgart-West, Stuttgart-Süd, and Stuttgart-Mitte.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Stuttgart.
 Websites like ImmobilienScout24, WG-Gesucht, and Immowelt are popular choices.
 You can also consider hiring a real estate agent to help you in your search.
 They can provide valuable insights into the local market and help you navigate the process.
 When you find a place you're interested in, contact the landlord or agent to arrange a viewing.
 Be prepared to provide proof of income and possibly a reference from a previous landlord.
 Finally, once you've found a place you like, you'll need to sign a rental agreement.
 Make sure to read it carefully and understand all the terms before signing.
-Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," remarked one expat living in Stuttgart, Germany.
+Remember, finding a place to live can take time, so start your search well in advance of when you plan to move," explained one expat living in Stuttgart, Germany.

 What is a typical expat home or apartment like in Stuttgart?

 "A typical expat home or apartment in Stuttgart, is often located in a modern building, with a blend of contemporary and traditional German architecture.
 These homes are usually spacious, with high ceilings, large windows, and often come with a balcony or a small garden.
 The interior design is typically minimalist, with a focus on functionality and comfort.
 The living room is usually the largest room, often combined with a dining area.
 It is furnished with comfortable sofas, a coffee table, and a flat-screen TV.
 The kitchen is typically fully equipped with modern appliances such as a dishwasher, oven, and refrigerator.
 Bedrooms are usually cozy and comfortable, with a large bed, wardrobe, and often a work desk.
 Bathrooms are typically modern and clean, often equipped with a shower and a bathtub.
 Most expat homes or apartments in Stuttgart also come with a basement for storage and a parking space.
 They are usually located in safe neighborhoods, close to public transportation, supermarkets, restaurants, and other amenities.
 Many expat homes also have energy-saving features, such as double-glazed windows and efficient heating systems, in line with Germany's commitment to environmental sustainability.
 Some apartments may also offer additional amenities like a gym, a communal garden, or a rooftop terrace.
-Despite being in a foreign country, these homes are designed to provide a comfortable and familiar living environment for expats, with all the conveniences and amenities they would expect in their home country," remarked one expat living in Stuttgart, Germany.
+Despite being in a foreign country, these homes are designed to provide a comfortable and familiar living environment for expats, with all the conveniences and amenities they would expect in their home country," wrote a member in Stuttgart.

 What is the average cost of housing in Stuttgart?